 Email: [email protected]

 Dr. Brown is an epidemiologist, social worker, translational scientist and assistant professor at the Rutgers University School of Social Work.
-Dr. Brown’s research focuses on system-level change to improve maternal and child health – centering on preventing prenatal substance use and examining the role of the built and social environment and health and social policy in shaping substance use and other health outcomes among women, youth and families.
-Her research is currently funded by an NCATS/CTSA career development award through the New Jersey Alliance for Clinical and Translational Science.
-Dr. Brown earned her PhD in drug dependence epidemiology from the Johns Hopkins University and completed a postdoctoral research fellowship in substance abuse epidemiology at Columbia University.
+Dr. Brown’s research focuses on system-level change to improve maternal and child health – centering on preventing prenatal substance use and examining the role of the built and social environments and health and social policy in shaping substance use and other health outcomes among women, youth and families.
+Dr. Brown is a member of the Board of Directors for the College on Problems of Drug Dependence.
+Additionally, in 2019, she was named one of the Society for the Study of Addiction’s “Women of Future Influence in Addiction Science.”
+Before joining Rutgers, Dr. Brown earned her PhD in mental health and drug dependence epidemiology from Johns Hopkins University and completed a postdoctoral research fellowship in substance abuse epidemiology at Columbia University.
 She also founded and directed a non-profit, community-based substance use disorder treatment center, Jane's House of Inspiration.

 Dr. Angela Haeny graduated from the University of Missouri in 2018 with a PhD in clinical psychology under the mentorship of Dr. Ken Sher.
 Her graduate work involved investigating risk factors for alcohol use disorder (AUD), including family history of AUD and impulsivity.
 She is currently an associate research scientist at the Yale School of Medicine working with Drs.
 Stephanie O’Malley and Carolyn Sartor.
 Dr. Haeny’s research focuses on improving treatment access, retention, and outcomes among black people with substance use disorders.